 That’s a big cramp in the digital nomad lifestyle!
-So how can you stay in Europe for more than 90 days?
+So how can you stay in Europe over 90 days?
 There’s not one easy answer, and it gets pretty complicated to figure out the first few times you do this (legally, anyways).
 But with some careful planning, it can be done and you’ll have a great time doing it too.

 Here’s my strategy.

 What is the Schengen Zone?

-Here’s the deal – Americans and citizens of many non-EU countries, like Canada, can come to the Schengen Zone of Europe for 90 days in a 180-day period without having to apply for a visa if you’re a tourist.
+Americans and citizens of many non-EU countries, like Canada and the UK, can come to the Schengen Zone of Europe for 90 days in a 180-day period without having to apply for a visa if you’re a tourist.
 Sound simple?

 Well, it’s not.
 Figuring out what countries are in the Schengen Zone is not intuitive.
 It comprises most EU countries, but not all of them.
 And a few non-EU countries are in there too.

 Schengen Zone Countries

-The big things to note are that despite being in the EU, Ireland is not in the Schengen Zone, along with a few newer EU entrants like Croatia, Bulgaria, and Romania.
+The big things to note are that despite being in the EU, Ireland is not in the Schengen Zone, along with a few newer EU entrants like Cyprus, Bulgaria, and Romania.
 Norway, Iceland, and Switzerland are not in the EU, but they are in the Schengen Zone.